Cynler/Casual-Guide-to-Cleaning/README.md

 #### Picture Guide and Detailed explaination
 First, Lift the Toilet Seat.

 Aim for the steepest part of the bowl near the water, that's easiest to hit/offers the biggest surface to tolerate wandering.
 In the following image this would be to aim for the green dot, and you have the entire panel within the blue dots to cope with wandering.
 The pink dots at the sides and front would also work and are "better" because they're steeper but "worse" because they are harder to hit.
-If your aim is really good and really consistent go for pink, otherwise green is a better compromise between steepness and ease
+If your aim is really good and really consistent go for pink, otherwise green is a better compromise between steepness and ease.

 ![toilet aim chart](https://i.stack.imgur.com/T02Bs.jpg)

 Last, Close the Toilet lid with the seat.

-**Wash your hands!
+**Remember wash your hands!
 Hope this guide helps.**

 ## Cloth-based
 ### Sofa